 Drexel University Information Technology provides university-wide instructional, administrative, and research services using its robust computing and communications infrastructure.
-It is comprised of three main departments and a Business Office managed by Arlene Anderson, Director of Business Operations.
+It is comprised of three main departments and a Business Office managed by Stanley Chen, Executive Director of Business Operations.

 Higher Education is more than just classrooms.
 Long before students arrive, they must be recruited, admitted, and registered for classes.
 Financial aid, annual bills, and payroll need to be processed, endowments need to be managed, and gifts need to be accepted to keep the university operating.